Status of EU citizens in the UK – ICS Legal

 At the point the UK leaves the EU, EU citizens won’t be required to leave the UK if they don’t yet have a document under the new scheme.
 There will be a period of permission to remain in the UK covering all EU citizens and their families.
 This is called a ‘grace period’.
 The grace period will give you time to apply for and receive your new residence document.

 The grace period will last for a fixed period of time (to be confirmed during negotiations) of up to 2 years.
-If you haven’t received a document confirming your new immigration status by the end of this period you will no longer have permission to remain in the UK
+If you haven’t received a document confirming your new immigration status by the end of this period.
+You will no longer have permission to remain in the UK

 Permanent residence status under EU law